Marking and Dredging Navigation Channels in Virginia

 Source: US Army Corps of Engineers, Norfolk District Image Gallery

-Ships docking at the Third Port facility at Fort Eustis must travel up Skiffe's Creek.
-River currents was sediments into the shipping channel, but the US Army Corps of Engineers maintains the depth of that channel by dredging.
+Ships dock at the US Army's Third Port facility at Fort Eustis after they travel up Skiffe's Creek.
+River currents regularly wash sediments into the port's shipping channel, so the US Army Corps of Engineers maintains the depth of that channel by dredging.
 The material removed from the bottom of Skiffes Creek and the James River is known as "dredge spoils."

 Skiffes Creek Federal Navigation Channel at Fort Eustis